homer6/logport/README.md

 # logport

 Logport watches log files and sends changes to kafka (one line per message).
+Logport enables your applications to easily produce observability types (obtypes): Metrics, application Events, Telemetry, Traces, and Logs (METTL).
+Once in Kafka, [Jetstream](https://github.com/homer6/jetstream) can ship your obtypes to compatible "heads" (indices or dashboards) such as Elasticsearch, Snowflake, Lightstep, S3, or Prometheus.

 ## Architecture Overview